Trump, GOP cutting holes in family health safety nets

 "If that happens, then we have to figure out where to cut," said Renate Pore, interim executive director of West Virginians for Affordable Health Care.
 "Are they going to cut services, like dental care?
 Are they going to reduce the number of people eligible?
 People will have coverage that is less affordable, especially children."

-"These are all bad choices," Pore added.
+"These are all bad choices," Pore added.b

 Dr. Lynda Young, a primary care pediatrician in Worcester, Massachusetts, said that if Medicaid funding was reduced, fewer doctors might treat Medicaid patients and parents could find it harder and more expensive to bring their children to the doctor.